andrewjk/torpor/kit/README.md

 Ideally, sites built with tera/kit will be easy to get set up and running, with flexible overrides for complex uses.

-- middleware setup for routing, auth etc
+- middleware setup for auth etc
+- file-based routing by default, with programmatic overrides
-- /router: type-safe routing with GETs, POSTs, ACTIONs
+- type-safe routing and fetching
-- /socket: type-safe websocket communication
+- type-safe websocket communication
-- /tasks: immediate or scheduled background tasks
+- immediate or scheduled background tasks
-- /auth: authentication and authorization
+- authentication and authorization
-- /region: localization and internationalization
+- localization and internationalization
-- /logs: logs and (basic) analytics
+- logs and (basic) analytics

 ## Routing